 Required Minimum Level of Experience: Some - up to 4 years

-Required Specific Experience: Experience teaching or performing the discipline or craft in the content area of the course being taught.
+Required Specific Experience: Experience teaching or performing the discipline or craft in the content area of the course being taught is required.

 Preferred Minimum Level of Experience: Some - up to 4 years

-Preferred Specific Experience: Experience teaching K-12 school age children in a classroom setting is strongly preferred, or experience teaching at the university level.
+Preferred Specific Experience: Experience teaching middle and high school age children in a classroom setting is strongly preferred, or experience teaching at the university level.

 Required Knowledge, Skills and Abilities: Must have knowledge of the content area being taught.
 Ability to relate to children from diverse backgrounds is required.

-Preferred Knowledge, Skills and Abilities: Knowledge of curriculum development and classroom management is strongly preferred.
+Preferred Knowledge, Skills and Abilities: Knowledge of curriculum development and classroom management is preferred.